 NB: If using artichokes and you are not familiar with the technique, see this post for how to trim them in the Italian manner.

-More or less any kind of broth will do (other than fish) but I’d go for a lighter broth made from veal, chicken or—to keep the them going—vegetables.
+More or less any kind of broth will do for a Spring risotto (other than fish) but I’d go for a lighter broth made from veal, chicken or—to keep the theme going—spring vegetables.